mcharouk/aws/DevelopingOnAWS/Synopsis.md

     * execute a docker build
   * for non containers
     * install dependencies with a requirements.txt (Python), a package.json (NodeJS), maven (Java), etc...

+* **sam local invoke** invokes a lambda
+  * to use in unit tests to invoke lambda locally.
+By itself, it does not perform a test, it's just a cmd to invoke a lambda function
+  * [sam local start lambda](https://docs.aws.amazon.com/fr_fr/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-start-lambda.html) starts the lambda container to be able to reuse it in multiple tests

 ## Lecture